• Skip to primary navigation

 It is rare that dogs need that extra information.
 Dogs are smart enough to understand what they are working for by the context of most training situations.
 If I set a toy on the floor, the dog knows that it is his reward.
 If I throw a toy, the dog knows that is his reward.
 A tug toy in my hand indicates that the reward will be a game of tug.
 A training pouch around my waste tells the dog that I’ll be pulling treats from a pouch.
 At an obedience trial practice match, my dogs know that their reward will be a small bowl of food on a mat just outside the ring.
 Most of my rewards at trials, at home, and in classes are given in a crate.
 Therefore, my dogs know where to run to receive their reward during those times.
 Most importantly, by having only one terminal marker, I’m able to keep that one marker strong, easily recognizable, and valuable to the dog.
 Still, there are those few occasions when a “get it” marker is helpful.

 The first situation for communication to the dog that he is wrong is when the dog is trying things that are totally wrong.
-For instance, if I cue a dog to “sit” and they go into a down, I might initially wait a moment in silence to see if the dog will try something else.
+For instance, if I cue a dog that is new to training to “sit” and they go into a down, I might initially wait a moment in silence to see if the dog will try something else.
 If the dog doesn’t understand that he is wrong and needs to try again, I’ll do what I call “chatting them up”.
-I will say in a happy voice, “try again”, “that’s not it”, “show me what you can do”.
-The chatting is my “no” marker.
+I will say in a happy voice, “try again,” “that’s not it,” “show me what you can do”.
+The chatting is my way to communicate to the dog that he’s not correct.
 I continue chatting cheerfully to the dog until they get it right.
 Then I say “yes” and give the reward.

 Sometimes, when a dog is first learning a new behavior, they will try every behavior in their repertoire of behaviors until finally hitting on the right one.
 The dog learning to down might sit, then stand, then spin to the right, and then spin to the left until they finally try the down.
 This chatting lets them know that they are wrong in a tone of voice that encourages them to keep trying.
 This situation is most common when teaching new behaviors.